vault27/Foundation/ospf.md

 - 8 - Link LSA - for IPv6
 - 9 - Intra area prefix LSA
 - 10 - 11 - Opaque

+### LSA-1

+Is sent inside the area, every router generates LSA-1 for every enabled interface
+In one LSA-1 can be several number of links
+We see this as “O” routes in the routing table

+- Link ID - 10.1.1.0
+- Link Data - 255.255.255.0
+- Link type - 3 - Stub network, 2 - transit - when there are other routers on the link
+- Metric - 10

+### LSA-2

+Sent by DR. Only inside area.

+- Link state ID - 192.168.1.1
+- Netmask - 255.255.255.252
+- IPs of all attched routers

 ## Link types